 If you do make this salad ahead, though, it’s best to add the peanuts at the last minute because they don’t hold onto their crunchiness for too long.

-- 5 - 6 rashers of bacon, sliced into small pieces
+- 5 – 6 slices of bacon sliced into small pieces

 - a little oil of your choice for cooking the bacon

-- 1 small to medium head of broccoli, thoroughly washed
+- 1 broccoli (1 small to medium head), thoroughly washed

 - 1 large handful of salted peanuts